alakeldev/passwords-generator-and-manager/README.md

 - [VS-code](https://code.visualstudio.com/) - IDE to write Python code, create new files and folders for the project.

 ## Deployment
-- The application was deployed on the Heroku Cloud Platform successfully.
+- The application was deployed successfully on the Heroku Cloud Platform.
-- I used VS-code IDE to write the Python code, and it was easy to use its terminal to commit my files and push them to my repository on Github.
+- I used VS Code IDE to write the Python code, and it was easy to use its terminal to commit my files and push them to my repository on GitHub.
-- It’s very important to install all necessary python modules/packages and import them into your project.
-Open the VS-code terminal and write: “pip freeze > requirements.txt” then commit and push this change to your Github repo before starting the deployment process on Heroku.
+- It’s very important to install all necessary Python modules/packages and import them into your project.
+Open the VS Code terminal and write: “pip freeze > requirements.txt” then commit and push this change to your GitHub repo before starting the deployment process on Heroku.

 ### How to deploy